What You Need to Know When Investing in Different Types of Coins

 melt value of the gold or silver product in question.
 For instance, while not all of the popular one-ounce gold bullion coins are created equal, they do all contain one full troy ounce of gold.

 Both the gold coins from the US Mint like the Gold Eagle and South African Krugerrand are only 22 karat gold, and thus only contain 91.67% gold.
 But each coin still contains one full troy ounce of gold.
-In addition to the one troy ounce of gold, there is other metal alloyed (copper, and, in the case of the Eagle, some silver as well), which makes the overall weight of the Eagle and Krugerrand coins 1.091 troy ounces.
+In addition to the one troy ounce of gold, there is another metal alloyed (copper, and, in the case of the Eagle, some silver as well), which makes the overall weight of the Eagle and Krugerrand coins 1.091 troy ounces.
 The Eagle and the Krugerrand, widely considered the two most popular gold coins in one-ounce form in the world, are alloyed with copper to provide additional strength and durability.

 Bottom line, all of the above coins are of nearly identical value because the "melt value" of gold is the same – whether the purity is 22k or 24k.

 Some of the older and historic coins – such as the gold coins before 1933 like U.S. Libertys and Indians and the popular coins from Europe like the British Sovereigns, Swiss and French 20 Francs, and others – contain 90% gold.
 These coins were circulating currency and therefore needed the extra durability and strength provided by a 10% copper alloy.
-But once again, the gold melt value is all that really matters.
+But once again, the gold melt value is all that matters.